Updated March 2025

 Imagine having Emissions Management Software that matches your chemicals, practices, and equipment.
 Having software would make air emission tracking, environmental management, and greenhouse gas reporting a painless process for your facility.
-Too often, businesses make the mistake of believing that air emissions management can be done with just any generic database program.
-While an already built and tested model is required, it must be configurable to put you in the driver seat of your specific emission management process.
+Too often, businesses believe that air emissions management can be done with just any generic database program.
+While an already built and tested model is required, it must be configurable to put you in the driver’s seat of your specific emission management process.

 This article will help you understand: